Twibes/FinalProject/README.md

 ### Features that Twibes covers
 <br>

-We have various features in the platform
+We have various features in the platform designed to help the users better understand their mental state:

+* Twitter feed analysis
+* Sentiment-based music playlists
+* Automated therapy chatbot
 <br>
 <br>